 The remains of the Augustinian Priory, from a print of 1735.
 Tonbridge castle and parish church can be seen in the background.
 (THS7.001)

 Richard de Clare, Earl of Hertford, who also held Tonbridge Castle, founded the Priory in about 1124 and a Papal Bull of Confirmation relating to the Priory was issued by Pope Celestine III in 1191.
 To support it the Priory was given various land revenues and grants including the right to graze 120 pigs in the Tonbridge forest and the gift of 2 cartloads of wood daily.
 In the 1291 taxation record these revenues totalled nearly £52 from properties not only in Kent but also in Sussex, Surrey and East Anglia.

 J.F.
 Wadmore, in his 1882 publication*, describes the Priory as one of the finest monasteries in the Diocese of Rochester with a full range of buildings including a church, chapter house, dormitory, refectory and library.
-It provided a centre for a community of Augustinian friars who went out preaching and teaching in the surrounding area.
-Some idea of how well the friars lived is given in the food list for the Priory for a Christmas Day during the reign of Edward I (late 13th century).
+It provided a centre for a community of Augustinian canons who went out preaching and teaching in the surrounding area.
+Some idea of how well the canons lived is given in the food list for the Priory for a Christmas Day during the reign of Edward I (late 13th century).
 This included 200 loaves of bread, two quarters of beef, two pigs, two hams, six cockerels, one hundred herrings, one boar, three and a half casks of beer and some wine.

 This scale model of the last remnants of the Priory was made out of actual stone from the Priory.
 (THS7.005)